dmitriyraspel/Chocolate-Bash/readme.txt

 = Does this theme support any plugins? =

-rspl base includes support for WooCommerce and for Gutenberg.
+Chocolate-Bash includes support for WooCommerce and for Gutenberg.

 == Changelog ==